wpatruno/WUnityLogger/README.md

 This function is still stripped from build.

-## Error Log
+## LogError
-The function Error is used to display errors with the tag system Errors are not stripped from build and are always displayed even when all its tags are disabled.
+The function Error is used to display errors with the tag system

+Errors are not stripped from build and are always displayed even when all tags are disabled.

 Trigger "OnErrorLogged" event.

 ```
 //Definition
-void Error(string text, params string[] tags)
+void Error(string message, params string[] tags)

 //Example
 string varMyTag = "HelloTag"